-Information overload refers to the existence of, and ease of access to, bewildering amounts of information, more than can effectively absorbed or processed by an individual.
+Information overload refers to the existence of, and ease of access to, bewildering amounts of information, more than can be effectively absorbed or processed by an individual.
 It often results in an obsessive addiction to new information in an attempt to clarify matters.
 This may induce a continual state of distraction which leads to loss of productivity and interrupts social activities.
-It is also known as Information fatigue syndrome and, more colloquially, as Infoglut or Datasmog.
+It is also known as Information Fatigue Syndrome and, more colloquially, as Infoglut or Datasmog.

-Information retrieval involves the identification, location, and collection of specific “>documents, information contained within those documetns, or metadata describing those documents, from any suitable source.
+Information retrieval involves the identification, location, and collection of specific documents, information contained within those documents, or metadata describing those documents, from any suitable source.

 Information system refers to the application and software that perform business functions or support key processes.
 Performance criteria concern the quality and functionality of the software, its flexibility, and the speed and cost of development and maintenance.

 Intellectual capital refers to the total knowledge within an organization that may be converted into value, or used to produce a higher value asset.
 The term embodies the knowledge and expertise of employees, brands, customer information and relationships, contracts, internal processes, methods, and technologies; and intellectual property.
 It equates, very approximately, the difference between the book value and the market value of a company.
 Intellectual capital is also referred to as intellectual assets, intangible assets, or invisible assets.